erick-sudo/kazi-skillset/kazi-skillset-server/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+The following steps are necessary to get the application up and running.

-Things you may want to cover:

 * Ruby version